 |

-part of the area is on the other side of the road.Head up to Glas Maol (3504ft) via a number of lifts and easy/shortish runs.We
+the area is on the other side of the road.Head up to Glas Maol (3504ft) via a number of lifts and easy/shortish runs.We have

-have had a lot of good fun up here in recent years after a dump of snow and if you get up early enough you will be able to
+had a lot of good fun up here in recent years after a dump of snow and if you get up early enough you will be able to make

 at fun parks happen every now and again but a lot of work has to go into this and it normally only lasts a day or so.
 The